isomerpages/govtech-corp/media/technews/_posts/2022-01-26-post-Awkward questions this CNY? Use these tech terms to distract your relatives.md

 We don’t have to wait in line or be put on hold on the phone.
 The Singpass app is especially useful!
 It holds our digital identity and unlocks so many services.</p>
-<p>Even our&nbsp;<a href="https://www.tech.gov.sg/media/technews/singpass-digital-ic" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Identity Card</a>&nbsp;has
+<p>Even our&nbsp;Identity Card&nbsp;has been digitised and is inside our
-been digitised and is inside our Singpass now.
+Singpass now.
 Aunty, aren’t you always worried about losing your IC?
 Now you don’t have to be.</p>
 <p>All these are part of transforming Singapore into a Smart Nation, so that
 technology is used to improve the lives of everyone.</p>
 <h3>GovTech (政府科技局)</h3>